-7 Workers Raising Concerns/Recording Disclosures (Appendix 1)
+7 Workers Raising Concerns/Recording Disclosures from or about children (Appendix 1)

-- 7.1 All safeguarding concerns must be escalated and logged with the DSL immediately - 7.2 The concern must then be logged into the CPOMS system ensuring that the date, time, place and context of disclosure are recorded.
-Facts only eg. If it is observation of bruising or an injury try to record detail, e.g. "right arm above elbow".
-Do not take photographs. - 7.3 Note the non-verbal behaviour and the key words in the language used by the pupil (try not to translate into 'proper terms'). - 7.4 Staff must ensure that any concerns they have raised are kept confidential and left with the DSL to determine which appropriate staff need to know about the issue raised - 7.5 Where possible the DSL will aim to provide feedback, however this may not always be possible due to the nature of the safeguarding concern
+- 7.1 All safeguarding concerns must be escalated and discussed with the DSL immediately - 7.2 The concern must then be logged into the CPOMS system ensuring that the date, time, place and context of disclosure are recorded.
+Facts only eg. If it is observation of bruising or an injury try to record detail of the injury to include size, shape and colour, e.g. "right arm above elbow, red mark the size of a 10p coin".
+Do not take photographs. - 7.3 Note the non-verbal behaviour and the key words in the language used by the pupil (try not to translate into 'proper terms'). - 7.4 Staff must ensure that any concerns they have raised are kept confidential and left with the DSL to determine which appropriate staff need to know about the issue raised, inform social services and/or the police and record on CPOMS - 7.5 Where possible the DSL will aim to provide feedback, however this may not always be possible due to the nature of the safeguarding concern